American exceptionalism: Republican ethos and ideas about nationhood

 Proponents of American exceptionalism argue that the United States is exceptional in that it was founded on a set of republican ideals rather than on a common heritage, ethnicity, or ruling elite.
 In the formulation of President Abraham Lincoln in his Gettysburg Address, America is a nation "conceived in liberty, and dedicated to the proposition that all men are created equal."
 In Lincoln's interpretation, America is inextricably connected with freedom and equality, and the American mission is to ensure "that government of the people, by the people, for the people, shall not perish from the earth."
-The historian T. Harry Williams argues that Lincoln believed:
+Historian T. Harry Williams argues that Lincoln believed:

 In the United States man would create a society that would be the best and the happiest in the world.
 The United States was the supreme demonstration of democracy.
 However, the Union did not exist just to make men free in America.
 It had an even greater mission—to make them free everywhere.
 By the mere force of its example, America would bring democracy to an undemocratic world.

 American policies have been characterized since their inception by a system of federalism (between the states and the federal government) and checks and balances (among the legislative, executive, and judicial branches), which were designed to prevent any faction, region, or government organ from becoming too powerful.
-Some proponents of the theory of American exceptionalism argue that the system and the accompanying distrust of concentrated power prevent the United States from suffering a "tyranny of the majority," preserve a free republican democracy, and allow citizens to live in a locality whose laws reflect those voters' values.
+Some proponents argue that the system and the accompanying distrust of concentrated power prevent the United States from suffering a "tyranny of the majority," preserve a free republican democracy, and allow citizens to live in a locality whose laws reflect those voters' values.

 A consequence of the political system is that laws can vary widely across the country.
-Critics of American exceptionalism maintain that the system merely replaces the power of the federal majority over states with power by the states over local entities.
+Critics maintain that the system merely replaces the power of the federal majority over states with power by the states over local entities.
 On the balance, the American political system arguably allows for more local dominance but prevents more domestic dominance than a more unitary system would.

-The historian Eric Foner has explored the question of birthright citizenship, the provision of the Fourteenth Amendment (1868) that makes anyone born in the United States a full citizen.
+Historian Eric Foner has explored the question of birthright citizenship, the provision of the Fourteenth Amendment (1868) that makes anyone born in the United States a full citizen.